stpp-GitHub-community/stpp/README.md

 **Installation guide**

-The easiest way to install the development version of stpp from github is using the devtools package which can be installed run the next command:
+The easiest way to install the development version of `stpp` from GitHub is using the `remotes` package which can be installed run the next command:
 ```
-install.packages('devtools', dependencies=TRUE)
+install.packages('remotes')
 ```
 and thereafter run the commands:
 ```
-require(devtools)
+require(remotes)
-devtools::install_github('stpp-GitHub-community/stpp')
+install_github('stpp-GitHub-community/stpp')
 ```

 ## References